Abhijeet-Deb-Nath/Test_app/LOVE_JOURNAL_README.md

    - Request is sent and appears in partner's dashboard

 3. **Accept Connection**:
    - Receiver views request with message on dashboard
    - Can accept or decline
    - Upon acceptance, couple space is created

+4. **Couple Space & Memory Treasures**:
+   - Shared dashboard showing partner information
+   - Access to Memory Treasures gallery
+   - Create memories with:
+     - Text stories
+     - Audio recordings (up to 100MB)
+     - Video clips (up to 100MB)
+   - Add nostalgic reflections to any memory
+   - View who created each memory
+   - See all reflections from both partners

+5. **Request Separation**:
+   - Receiver views request with message on dashboard
+   - Can accept or decline
+   - Upon acceptance, couple space is created